Bible Prophecy in Chronology series (post #18)

 In Revelation 14:8, we read about an angel who makes a predictive pronouncement in the opening days of the last half of the tribulation period.
 The angel cries out, “Babylon is fallen, is fallen, that great city, because she has made all nations drink of the wine of the wrath of her fornication.”
 Later on, in Revelation 16:19, after the seventh bowl judgment has produced a planet-rocking earthquake, we read: “And great Babylon was remembered before God, to give her the cup of the wine of the fierceness of His wrath.”

 It is with these two verses in mind that we now come to chapters 17 and 18 of The Revelation.
-These are two parentheses chapters in the book’s chronological timeline.
+These are two parenthesis chapters in the book’s chronological timeline.
 They serve the purpose of providing us with more detail about the fall of Babylon.
 It’s as if God enjoys the fall so much that He brings everything to a halt and says, “Let’s not rush past this because I want to savor it and bask in it.”

 However, every student of prophecy who comes to these chapters must answer a fundamental question right at the front gate.
 That question is: Does John use the name “Babylon” to refer to the actual city of Babylon or does he use it symbolically to refer to another city?
 The answer that I give and many others give is: He uses it to refer to the city of Rome.
-Let me give you five facts that lead to this conclusion:
+Let me give you seven facts that lead to this conclusion:

 - There are certain Old Testament prophecies – namely Jeremiah chapters 50 and 51 – that seem to teach that Babylon will never again be a major city.